NeVeRLosEsstan/Quine-McCluskey/README.md

 The main objective is to find the minimum cover of the given function.
 It is accomplished in two steps:
 1. Find all prime implicants of the function.
-2. Find the sum-of-products expression of the function with minimum number of prime implicant.
+2. Find the sum-of-products expression of the function with the minimum number of prime implicants.
 ## Method
-### Step1:
+### Step 1:
 The Quine-McCluskey method can be found in [here](https://www.geeksforgeeks.org/quine-mccluskey-method/ "link").
-### Step2:
+### Step 2:
-Create a table based on the prime implicants obtained from step1.
+Create a table based on the prime implicants obtained from step 1.
 - For example

 |  | 0 | 1 | 2 | 9 | 12 | 20 | 21 | 22 | 23 | 24 | 25 | 29 | 30 |